-L Single Parents: Focts and Figures Gingerbread, www. grup bread.org.uk/what-we-do/
+L Single Parents: Focts and

+Figures Gingerbread, www.

+ging bread.org.uk/what-we-do/

+E-contractingle parents-facts

+Figures/ (accessed 31 May 2019).

 2. Lindo Aloysius, 'New Model Army: Invisible Labour (2017-18)', francist Review 120, no. 1 (2018), pp. 122-129.
 Given the fact that almost one quarter of UK mothers are single mothers, I find it acutely painful that the negative effects of the historical pathologizing of working-class single mothers as artists and as subjects for art is widespread in art institutions, and especially in museums and art schools in this country.
 Art institutions have yet to acknowledge the complexity of the greater structures of inequality, social injustice and poverty underpinning the longevity and scope of the exclusion of working-class single mothers.